Frederica von Stade

-Frederica von Stade (born 1 June 1945) is a former American classical singer.
+Frederica von Stade (born June 1, 1945) is an American former classical singer.
 Best known for her work in opera, she was also a recitalist and concert artist, and she recorded more than a hundred albums and videos.
-She is especially associated with operas by Mozart and Rossini, and also with music by French and American composers, most notably Jake Heggie.
+She is especially associated with operas by Mozart and Rossini, and also with music by French and American composers, particularly Jake Heggie.
 A Chevalier of France's Ordre des Arts et des Lettres, twice the winner of a Grand Prix du Disque and nominated nine times for a Grammy award, she is widely regarded as the pre-eminent lyric mezzo-soprano of her generation.

 Early life

-Frederica von Stade—always Flicka (her childhood nickname) to her family, friends and fans—was born in Somerville, New Jersey on 1 June 1945, the daughter of Sara Clucas von Stade and Charles Steele von Stade, a 1941 US Polo Champion, who had been killed by a landmine while serving with the US Army in Germany during World War II.
+Frederica von Stade—always Flicka (her childhood nickname) to her family, friends and fans—was born in Somerville, New Jersey, on June 1, 1945, the daughter of Sara Clucas von Stade and Charles Steele von Stade, a 1941 US Polo Champion, who had been killed by a landmine while serving with the US Army in Germany during World War II.
 Her early infancy was largely spent in the affluent hunt country of Somerset County, New Jersey, with a brief interlude in Greece and Italy during her mother's short-lived second marriage to a US State Department official, Horace Fuller.

-She began her education at Stone Ridge School of the Sacred Heart and Holy Trinity School in Washington DC, where her mother worked as a secretary for the CIA.
+She began her education at Stone Ridge School of the Sacred Heart and Holy Trinity School in Washington, DC, where her mother worked as a secretary for the CIA.
 When her mother relocated to Oldwick, New Jersey, she transferred to Far Hills Country Day School.
-FHCDS saw her in the first of her many trouser roles when she appeared there as Nanki-Poo in The Mikado.
+FHCDS saw her in the first of her many trouser roles when she appeared there as Amahl in Amahl and the Night Visitors and Nanki-Poo in The Mikado.
 During her final high school years, she boarded at the Convent of the Sacred Heart, no longer extant, in Noroton, Connecticut.
-Her introduction to opera came at the Salzburg Festival in 1961, when her mother took her to see Elisabeth Schwarzkopf and Christa Ludwig in Der Rosenkavalier.
+Her first visit to an opera house was in 1961, when her mother took her to the Salzburg Festival to hear Elisabeth Schwarzkopf and Christa Ludwig in Der Rosenkavalier.

 With the help of a graduation gift from her grandfather, she spent a gap year studying and working in Paris before getting a job as a salesgirl in the stationery department of Tiffany's, New York City.
 She began her performing career acting in summer stock at the Long Wharf Theater and singing in nightclubs and in industrial musicals.
 In 1966 she visited New York's Mannes School of Music intending to take a part-time course in sight-reading, but was persuaded to enrol in its undergraduate music programme instead.
 In the second year of her course, she began studying opera under Sebastian Engelberg, who remained her teacher and most important mentor until his death in 1979.